miniBill/elm-codec/README.md

 The packages re-exposes the `Value` and `Decoder` types from `elm/json`, so you don't need to import them too.

+## Learning Resources

+Ask for help on the [Elm Slack](https://elmlang.herokuapp.com/).

+You can also have a look at the `FAQ.md` file.

 ## Examples
+See the `examples` folder for more examples.

 ### Basic usage ###